 Sometimes, the touristy attractions draw a crowd for valid reasons.
+The theory around the blarney stone, of course, is that kissing it rewards you with “the gift of the gab”.
 Although, when we told friends and family that we were going to go kiss the blarney stone, they all agreed that neither of us needed help in that department.

 The first building on this site was built in the 10th Century, and constructed out of timber.
 Around 1210 a stone structure replaced it, which was later demolished.
 Blarney Castle, as you see it now, was built in 1446, by the McCarthys of Muskerry.

 The castle was attacked during the Irish Confederate Wars, and seized in 1646.
 But after the Restoration, the castle once again became property of the McCarty family.
 Ownership changed hands numerous times over the following years.

 The castle sits on an 8-meter rock cliff.
 This same rock was quarried for the construction of the castle.

 This is the North-facing wall.
 There is a visible seam in the wall which indicates that the castle was built in stages.
 The oriel window looks into the Earl’s bedchamber.
 To the left of the seam, you can see three square holes in the wall.
 These are garderobe outlets – a very fancy term for medieval latrines.
 Everything just kind of….splooshed out of these holes, often into a cesspit or moat beneath.